geerlingguy/ansible-role-letsencrypt/README.md

 ## Role Variables

-The variable `certbot_install_from_source` controls whether to install Certbot from Git or package management.
-The latter is the default, so the variable defaults to `no`.
+The variables `certbot_install_from_source` and `certbot_install_with_package` control whether to install Certbot from Git or package management.
+The latter is the default, and you can set both variables to `no` to use a Certbot installed outside of this role.

     certbot_auto_renew: true
     certbot_auto_renew_user: "{{ ansible_user | default(lookup('env', 'USER')) }}"